speedfuns/botw/MasterSwordAndDungeons.md

 Evade the Lizalfos and get to the last cannon, use it to break the wall of rocks and free Yunobo.

-Grab the Ice Arrows from the chest then talk to Yunobo.
+Grab the Ice Arrows from the chest, then talk to Yunobo.
 > Optional: There are various two-handed weapons in this room, grab if you feel you might need some (recommended).

-Perform a pot launch back to Shae Mo'sah and eat your Speed Meal immediately after landing.
+Perform a pot launch back to Shae Mo'sah [[Video](https://twitter.com/JKTKops/status/952042607848247297)] and eat your Speed Meal immediately after landing.

 Complete **Swinging Flames** [[Video](https://twitter.com/JKTKops/status/952300703678054400)]. `(21/24)`
 > Optional: You can also teleport to the shrine instead if you activated it before, this is sligthly slower but safer.